-SECTION 7.4 CONCLUSION OF THE STUDENT CONDUCT PROCESS.
-This section 7.4 summarizes the different ways in which the student conduct process may be concluded.
+SECTION 7.5 CONCLUSION OF THE STUDENT CONDUCT PROCESS.
+This section 7.5 summarizes the different ways in which the student conduct process may be concluded.
 If more than one of the following events occur, then the student conduct process concludes on the date of the last event to occur.
 SCCS generally will provide the Respondent with written notice about the conclusion of the student conduct process within a reasonable time after the conclusion of the process.
 If permitted or required by law, SCCS also will provide the Complainant with written notice about the conclusion of the student conduct process within a reasonable time after the conclusion of the process.

-Section 7.4.1 No Action Determination.
-The student conduct process concludes when SCCS makes a final determination at any point in the process that no action will be taken (e.g., SCCS determines that it is not more likely than not that the Respondent violated the Standards of Conduct; a Complainant declines to participate in the student conduct process, and SCCS does not have sufficient information or witnesses to move forward with the student conduct process).
-SCCS may reinitiate the student conduct process upon receipt of new information; however, after SCCS has determined to take no action, SCCS may reinitiate the student conduct process after a student has graduated only in cases involving Section 4.1 (academic dishonesty) or a violation of the University's policy on research misconduct.
+Section 7.5.1 No Action Determination.
+The student conduct process concludes when SCCS makes a final determination at any point in the process that no action will be taken (e.g., SCCS determines the preponderance of the evidence does not support a finding that the Respondent violated the Standards of Conduct); a Complainant declines to participate in the student conduct process; or SCCS does not have sufficient information or witnesses to move forward with the student conduct process).
+SCCS may reinitiate the student conduct process upon receipt of new information; however, after SCCS has determined to take no action, SCCS may reinitiate the student conduct process after a student has graduated only in cases involving Section 4.1 (academic dishonesty) or a violation of the University's rules or policy on research misconduct.
 A Complainant who is informed by SCCS of a no action determination may appeal the decision to the SCCS, in writing, within five (5) business days of the date that SCCS transmitted notice of the no action determination to the Complainant.
 The decision of SCCS is final and may not be appealed.

-Section 7.4.2 Failure to Attend or Schedule an Educational Conference.
-In accordance with Section 6.6.3, the student conduct process concludes when: SCCS has issued a Notice of Educational Conference; the Respondent either fails to attend an Educational Conference or fails to comply with SCCS's instruction to contact SCCS to schedule an Educational Conference within the time frame designated in the Notice of Inquiry; and SCCS does not exercise its discretion to excuse the Respondent's failure for good cause.
+Section 7.5.2 Failure to Attend or Schedule an Educational Conference.
+In accordance with Section 6.5.3, the student conduct process concludes when: SCCS has issued a Notice of Educational Conference; the Respondent either fails to attend an Educational Conference or fails to comply with SCCS's instruction to contact SCCS to schedule an Educational Conference within the time frame designated in the Notice of Educational Conference; and SCCS does not exercise its discretion to excuse the Respondent's failure for good cause.

-Section 7.4.3 Failure to Request a Formal Hearing after Notice of Allegations.
-In accordance with Section 7.2.5, the student conduct process concludes when the Respondent fails to elect a Formal Hearing within five (5) business days of SCCS sending or delivering a Notice of Allegations to the Respondent, and SCCS does not exercise its discretion to excuse the Respondent's failure for good cause.
+Section 7.5.3 Failure to Request a Formal Hearing after Notice of Sanctions.
+In accordance with Section 7.2.5, the student conduct process concludes when the Respondent fails to elect a Formal Hearing within five (5) business days of SCCS sending or delivering a Notice of Sanctions to the Respondent, and SCCS does not exercise its discretion to excuse the Respondent's failure for good cause.

-Section 7.4.4 Resolution Agreement.
+Section 7.5.4 Resolution Agreement.
 The student conduct process concludes when a Resolution Agreement is executed in accordance with Section 7.1.

-Section 7.4.5 Alternative Resolution Agreement.
+Section 7.5.5 Alternative Resolution Agreement.
 The student conduct process concludes when an Alternative Resolution Agreement is executed in accordance with Section 7.3.